pgrach/API-Stock-Signalling/README.md

-following YAGNI guideline indtead of API we import yfinance library to keep the codebase simpler
+following YAGNI guideline indtead of calling API we import yfinance library keeping the codebase simpler and more focused in the task.

 # Create & use app passwords